scottlamb/moonfire-nvr/README.md

   remote/mobile streaming.
 Disk space these days is quite cheap (with 4 TB drives costing about $100), so we can afford to keep many camera-months of both streams on disk.
-* off-loading on-camera analytics to an inexpensive USB or M.2 neural network accelerator.
+* off-loading on-NVR analytics to an inexpensive USB or M.2 neural network accelerator.
 * using [HTTP Live Streaming](https://en.wikipedia.org/wiki/HTTP_Live_Streaming)
   rather than requiring custom browser plug-ins.